 What if you deploy your software as a set of independently licensed units?
 Or maybe you provide different levels of service based on licensing?

 RCP makes this easy because it allows you to break up your functionality into independently deployable bundles.
 If a customer wants to upgrade or add a licensed unit, simply ship the additional bundles and they’ll become part of the application.

 This is much different than simply shipping a new JAR to your customer.
 With RCP, the additional bundles will cause new menu items, editors, wizards, etc. to automatically and seamlessly show up in the base application.

 In corporate environments, it’s often desirable to have a common workbench into which a variety of functional units can be deployed.
 The common workbench contains core functionality related to security, database access and other common services.
 The most notable example of this approach is the JPMorgan Chase OneBench effort.

 Various units, or applications if you like, can be deployed into the workbench based on an end-users role in the organization or other criteria.
 The individual applications can be developed faster and with a more uniform look and feel because they are leveraging the common services provided by the workbench.

 Use case 4: Deploying to both desktops and the web

 An extreme form of modularity provided by RCP is the ability to completely swap out the presentation technology layer.
-The Rich Ajax Platform supplies a set of bundles that can be swapped into your application and the result is that the same code can run both on desktops and on the web.
+The Remote Application Platform supplies a set of bundles that can be swapped into your application and the result is that the same code can run both on desktops and on the web.